-The Trump–Anwar peace initiative produced a July truce and an expanded ceasefire agreement signed in Kuala Lumpur in October, under which both sides began withdrawing heavy weapons and de‑mining contested areas.
-But a new landmine blast that maimed a Thai soldier in November led Bangkok to suspend the deal, and on December 8 Thailand launched airstrikes on Cambodian positions after fresh clashes, evacuating more than 385,000 people from border districts.
-Cambodia denies planting new mines or firing first, while influential former leader Hun Sen calls Thailand the aggressor yet urges restraint, underscoring the risk that renewed hostilities could unravel ASEAN’s non‑war tradition and draw in outside powers.
+The Trump–Anwar initiative produced a July truce and expanded ceasefire agreement signed in Kuala Lumpur in October, with both sides withdrawing heavy weapons and de-mining contested areas.
+A November landmine blast maimed a Thai soldier, prompting Bangkok to suspend the deal, and on December 8 Thailand launched airstrikes after fresh clashes, evacuating more than 385,000 people from border districts.
+Cambodia denies planting new mines or firing first, while former leader Hun Sen calls Thailand the aggressor yet urges restraint.

 At least 48 people, mostly civilians, were killed during five days of clashes in July 2025, the deadliest Thailand–Cambodia fighting in more than a decade.